Starting and Maintaining a Student Organization

 - To request the formation of leagues in which to play inter-organization athletic events and be assigned referees for games

-- To apply for and receive funding from MUSG (undergraduate organizations only) and/or the Office of Engagement and Inclusion
+- To apply for and receive funding from MUSG (undergraduate organizations only)

 - To use facilities, resources, and services of the Center for Leadership, Service, and Involvement (some services or resources may have a fee)

 - To arrange for news coverage of events of public interest through the Office of Marketing and Communication

 - To participate in both the fall and winter Organization Fest

 - To have an advisor

 - To receive help, advice, and assistance from the staff of the Student Engagement Services